 Create Shortcut for a Google Drive File at Multiple Folders

 Google drive is the gateway tool to store, access and share files, photos and much more on the go.
-Working with docs and spreadsheets becomes easy and handy in your mobile devices itself, not binding you in the limits of your office and computer.
+Working with docs and spreadsheets becomes easy and handy on your mobile devices itself, not binding you to the limits of your office and computer.
 However, at times working with so many documents and different folders may become difficult and confusing, especially when you have to deal with multiple people on multiple documents.

 Assign one file to more than one folder in Google Drive